Viasat Internet for Seniors in 2025

 The Bottom Line on Viasat

 Satellite internet is more expensive than cable.
 And no, Viasat can’t offer the speed or data allowances of CenturyLink’s Fiber Gigabit plans.
-However, Viasat is a solid option for those who live in rural areas or other places with limited provider options.
-With prices ranging from $30 to $199.99 per month and download speeds up to 100 Mbps, there are options for most budgets and internet needs.
+Viasat is a solid option, however, for people who live in rural areas or other places with limited provider options.
+Prices start at $99.99 per month (but vary based on location) and download speeds reach up to 150 Mbps.

-So, embrace all the fun stuff you’ll get to do with your new satellite internet!
-Stuff like taking live ukulele classes beamed in from Austin, virtual family happy hours, and even watching 72 Dangerous Animals: Latin America on Netflix.
-(Folks, I know I’m not the only one.)
+Embrace all the fun stuff you’ll get to do with your new satellite internet!
+You can indulge in activities such as taking live ukulele classes beamed in from Austin, virtual family happy hours and even watching your favorite Netflix binge series.

 Frequently Asked Questions About Viasat